pydicom/pydicom/doc/guides/encoding/rle_lossless.rst

 using YCbCr data should result in a higher compression ratio than with RGB, while YCbCr data is usually converted back to RGB before viewing.
-The decision to change the color space should be made with the intended usage of your dataset and the effect that a lossy operation will have on in mind.
+The decision to change the color space should be made with the intended usage of your dataset in mind.

 Available Plugins